 You can easily spot Coral Gables from the window of a Miami-bound jetliner—just look for the massive orange tower of the Biltmore Hotel rising from a lush green carpet of trees concealing the city's gracious homes.
-The canopy is as much a part of this planned city as its distinctive architecture, all attributed to the vision of George E. Merrick nearly 100 years ago.
+The canopy is as much a part of this planned city as its distinctive architecture, all attributed to the vision of George E. Merrick more than a century ago.

 The story of this city began in 1911, when Merrick

 inherited 1,600 acres of citrus and avocado groves from his father.
 Through judicious investment he nearly doubled the tract to 3,000 acres by 1921.
 Merrick dreamed of building an American Venice here, complete with canals and homes.
 Working from this vision, he began designing a city based on centuries-old prototypes from Mediterranean countries.
 Unfortunately for Merrick, the devastating no-name hurricane of 1926, followed by the Great Depression, prevented him from fulfilling many of his plans.
 He died at 54, an employee of the post office.
 Today Coral Gables has a population of about 47,000.
 In its bustling downtown more than 150 multinational companies maintain headquarters or regional offices, and the University of Miami campus in the southern part of the Gables brings a youthful vibrancy to the area.
 A southern branch of the city extends down the shore of Biscayne Bay through neighborhoods threaded with canals.